Math-Muniz/Twitter-Data-Pipeline-using-Airflow/Readme.md

 ## Dataset Used
-You can use any dataset, we are mainly interested in operation side of Data Engineering.
+You can use any Twitter search, we are mainly interested in operation side of Data Engineering.